jpaulm/javafbp-websockets/README.md

 ----
 This project has one test network, which runs as a server, communicating with an HTML5 client, which is `chat1.html` and/or `chat2.html`.
 This test can either be run under Eclipse, or can be run from the command line.

+For those of you new to Flow-Based Programming, I should stress that this server network is illustrative only - this network is just intended to illustrate the concepts, although there *are* two prewritten, pretested components, which you will use to build your own JavaFBP-WebSockets server:  `WebSocketReceive` and `WebSocketRespond`.
+This network also contains a single simple "processing" component - https://github.com/jpaulm/javafbp-websockets/blob/master/src/main/java/com/jpaulmorrison/fbp/examples/components/WebSocketSimProc.java - included to show how your processing logic will handle `open` and `close bracket` IPs, and of course to give you something to run!
+Just for fun, I have coded two paths in this component: one which just generates 3 IPs, and one with unpacks a Java `jar` file, based on an incoming "command" string.

 <!--*Two HTML5 scripts* (`chat1` *and* `chat2`) *are provided to allow the software to be tested using multiple concurrent users.*-->

 Unpack this project into a folder on your disk.
 You can then run the command-line test Server code in the project directory by entering